 I was SO happy I got it to move right, that I just HAD to mount the extruder right away.
 With the printer running.
 I was THAT excited about it moving correctly that I didn’t even stop the test-print.

 Looking down a pillar.
 I was hoping to see the carriage move up and down more and that the belt & spectra hybrid drive works well.
 But, this is what is shown.
 Instead, this shows that the extruder motor moves very little in relation to the effector.

+It moves!
 I ‘borrowed’ some of my wife’s hair bands and zip tied up the extruder so it balances on a short bowden tube.
 I saw this at MRRF and liked it so much that I decided to buy a SeeMeCNC EZstruder even though I already had an extruder for this printer.

 I tried making a water block for water cooling my MakerGear hot end this weekend.

 A bit of background as to WHY I would want to do such a project can be found at http://mike.creuzer.com/2013/01/watercooling-my-makergear-prusa-reprap.html I wanted to improve over the coil of copper being that I am about to re-install my 1.75mm hot end for a few lbs of plastic.
 Going to try ABS for the first time at this size.
 Not sure if I am going to have problems with that or not.

 My fail is I was too lazy to go out into the cold to drill a hole on the drill press.
 I managed to salvage my stupid hole with a bit of tubing.
 Hopefully it doesn't cost me too much in efficiency.